kavitha-jayaram/HRRP-Hospital-Readmission-Prediction-Analytics/README.md

 Deliverables – Analysis, Predictive Analytics

 1. Analyze the cost of post-discharge care plans versus their effects on patient readmissions
-2. Design a predictive model predicting the readmission related metrics
+2. Design a predictive model for Readmission related metrics